cysouw/diathesis/text/c10_participle.md

    Die offizielle, aber *gelogene Variante der Geschichte* hat ihn selber mehr ergriffen.^[~~DWDS~~: Berliner Zeitung, 08.05.2001.]
 :::

-Further, many intransitive verbs with a *haben* perfect can be used with a resultative accusative, for example verbs like *weinen* 'to cry' or *tanzen* 'to dance' (see [@sec:case-accusative-addition]).
-In such resultative usage they are transitives, and then the participle can be used adnominally with the accusative object [@next].
+Further, many intransitive verbs with a *haben* perfect can be used with an added-result accusative, for example verbs like *weinen* 'to cry' or *tanzen* 'to dance' (see [@sec:case-accusative-addition]).
+With such an added accusative these verbs are transitives, and then the participle can be used adnominally with the new accusative object [@next].

 ::: ex
 a.
 Er hat (die Worte) geweint. \